Prochlorococcus

 The Invisible Lung

-For over a century, oceanographers studied the sea by pouring water through filters.
-The standard mesh size was 1 micrometer (0.001mm).
-They assumed anything smaller than that was just debris or viruses, not "life" capable of photosynthesis.
-They were wrong.
-In 1988, researchers Sallie Chisholm and Robert Olson took a flow cytometer (a laser-based cell counter usually used for blood work) onto a ship in the Sargasso Sea.
+In 1988, Sallie Chisholm and Robert Olson took a flow cytometer — a laser-based cell counter usually used for blood work — onto a ship in the Sargasso Sea.
 When they looked at the scatter plots, they saw a "noise" signal of tiny, dim red flashes.
 It wasn't noise.
-It was Prochlorococcus—a cell so small (0.6 micrometers) it had been slipping through the nets of science for generations.
-We suddenly realized we had missed the most abundant phytoplankton on Earth.
-The discovery shows how our tools shape what we can see.
-By using new technology, we found that the ocean is filled with life we never knew existed.
+It was Prochlorococcus — a cell so small (0.6 micrometres) it had been slipping through the nets of science for generations.
+The most abundant photosynthetic organism on the planet, and we had missed it entirely.

 The Minimalist Engine